-Before using this document, check it is the latest version; refer to Council's website www.portstephens.nsw.gov.ai
+NARNING: This is a controlled document.
+Hardcopies of this document may not be the latest version.
+Before using this document, check it is the latest version; refer to Council's website www.portstephens.nsw.gov.au

 - b) Donations, contributions and assistance paid by Council to related parties of Council. - c) Charges for goods or services paid to related parties of Council from Council.